kevinswiber/siren/README.md

 A value assigned to the field.
 Optional.

+####title

+Textual annotation of a field.
+Clients may use this as a label.

 ##Usage Considerations

 Siren supports a resource design style that doesn't have to be primarily CRUD-based.
 A root entity may take ownership of facilitating changes to sub-entities via actions.
 Using Siren allows you to easily provide a task-based interface through your Web API.